pdgilbert/EgFreeCAD/source/Primitives/sphere.rst

    True
    Solid

+.. index:: revolve
+.. index:: makeRevolution

-While py:func:`Part.makeSphere` will generally be easier to use to make a sphere, or portions of it, an arc can be used to make different rotation profiles.
+While :py:func:`Part.makeSphere` will generally be easier to use to make a sphere, or portions of it, an arc can be used to make different rotation profiles.
 The next example shows making a sphere using :py:func:`Part.arc` and :py:func:`Part.makeRevolution` so easy test comparisons are